Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Introduction

 \section{Introduction}

-In the field of Earth System Sciences, it is important to constantly improve the accuracy of measurements and models in order to better understand the Earth's climate.
-One way to analyze climate is through the use of powerful Earth system models (ESMs), such as the DOE's Energy Exascale Earth System Model (E3SM) \cite{golaz2019doe}.
-ESMs provide estimates of state variables across a large number of grid cells, such as the Model for Prediction Across Scales Ocean component (MPAS-O), which is used in the E3SM and provides temperature estimates at different sized ocean cells \cite{golaz2019doe,petersen2019evaluation,ringler2013multi}.
-Another method for studying climate is through direct in situ observations, such as those collected by satellites, towers, or ocean buoys.
-These observations are more accurate at specific locations, but are limited in coverage.
-An example of a highly resolved ocean buoy dataset is the Global Drifter dataset program (GDP) overseen by NOAA \cite{elipot2022dataset,elipot2022hourly}.
-In many cases, scientists use interpolation techniques to estimate state variables, such as temperature or salinity, between observations.
-Each of these approaches has its own advantages and disadvantages, and integrating both types of data can provide the greatest flexibility and predictive power \cite{reichle2008data}.
+In Earth System Sciences, improved accuracy of measurements and models is needed to better understand the climate.
+Powerful Earth system models (ESMs) provide estimates of evolution of state variables across grid cells, e.g., espacially at high resolution as in the Department of Energy’s Energy Exascale Earth System Model (E3SM).
+E3SM's ocean component the Model for Prediction Across Scales Ocean (MPAS-O) evaluates Eulerian temperature and salinity across scales using multi-resolution hexagonal ocean cells \cite{golaz2019doe,petersen2019evaluation,ringler2013multi}.
+Direct in situ observations, such as those collected by satellites, towers, or ocean buoys provide validation for model results.
+Although these observations are more accurate at specific locations, they are quite limited in coverage even for comprehensive experimental platforms.
+For instance, the Global Drifter dataset program (GDP) overseen by NOAA \cite{elipot2022dataset,elipot2022hourly} has produced a highly resolved ocean buoy dataset.
+Simulation and observational approaches each have their advantages and disadvantages, and integrating both types of data can provide the greatest flexibility and predictive power \cite{reichle2008data}.

-Basis function models, which use linear combinations of continuous functions to estimate a state, are a flexible and computationally efficient method for solving non-stationary systems \cite{cressie2022basis}.
+\textit{This work focuses on efficiently correcting Earth system model biases as measured through in situ observations through basis function interpolation (BFI). } Basis function models, which use linear combinations of simple functions to estimate a state, are a flexible and computationally efficient method for modeling non-stationary systems \cite{cressie2022basis}.
 In these models, a set of basis functions are chosen or discovered, and the associated coefficient weights for an unknown function in the space are learned.
-In this work, we propose a new basis function model for data integration and compare its effectiveness to other data integration methods.
-We will explore three different methods for obtaining basis functions: 1) basis functions fit purely from in situ observations, 2) basis functions discovered through ESMs and fit to in situ data, and 3) our newly developed dynamic model, which builds on the second approach by weighting the basis functions according to extracted dynamical information from the ESM.
+In this paper, we propose a new \textit{dynamical} basis function interpolation (DBFI) for data integration based off the dynamic mode decomposition.
+This DBFI, which costs as little as a single SVD call, can correct ESM spatial temporal biases at arbitrary scales.
+In particular, the method can adjust for short term seasonality, or longer slower temporal climate modes of variability.
+This DBFI is deployed to analyze surface temperature from the MPAS-O model and the GDP to correct for MPAS-O Eulerian model biases.